dmx-systems/dmx-documentation/README.md

 # dmx-documentation

-This project is for everything concerning DMX software documentation.
-You can find the documentation at https://docs.dmx.systems/.
+Documentation for the DMX platform, as available at https://docs.dmx.systems/.

 To build the html files locally, install Sphinx and the readthedocs theme.